 How robotics is taking B2B marketing effectiveness to the next level

-Science fiction is ordinarily brimming with hackneyed plotlines, its portrayal of malicious technology being a recurrent feature.
+Science fiction is ordinarily brimming with hackneyed plotlines, its portrayal of malicious technology being a recurrent theme.

 Humanoids capable of emotion.
 Artificial intelligence that mimics destructive human behaviour.
 Robots equipped with super-human strength or some otherworldly physical trait.
 These are the essence of the genre, carrying it through decades of success at the box office and in print.